The Most Delicious Georgia Road Trip Takes You To 6 Hole-In-The-Wall BBQ Restaurants

 Barbecue is quite the big debate among states in the U.S., each claiming to offer the best of the best.
 But for Georgians, it’s hard to debate anywhere else having barbecue as good as ours.
 If you want to really try a taste of the state from some down-home, hole-in-the-wall barbecue spots, then this Georgia road trip is for you.
-While it might look like it stretches across the entirety of the state from south to north, the whole trip to the best BBQ joints in Georgia only takes under four hours to complete, plus added stoppage time.
+While it might look like it stretches across the entirety of the state from south to north, the whole trip to the best BBQ restaurants in Georgia only takes under four hours to complete, plus added stoppage time.
 Follow along on the interactive map of the best road trip in Georgia for hole-in-the-wall BBQ restaurants.

 So, what do you think about this Georgia road trip?
 Have you been to any of these places on the list?
 Share with us your experiences in the comments section!
 Or if you have more hole-in-the-wall spots you think we should know about, make sure to shout them out, too!
 If you can’t get enough barbecue, then check out several more of the best BBQ joints in Georgia.

 OnlyInYourState may earn compensation through affiliate links in this article.
+As an Amazon Associate, we earn from qualifying purchases.

 The Culinary Diversity of Georgia